Leikoe/mnist.c/README.md

 # Mnist 99% from scratch in c (and hopefully cuda too)

-> Note: This code is heavily inspired by llm.c's
+> Note: This code is heavily inspired by llm.c's, a lot of code was copied from there and modified.

 # How to use